 - You Prefer Passive Investing.
 Both Betterment and M1 Finance market to passive investors — M1 Finance through about 80 template portfolios, Betterment through its core service.
 Both options are more comprehensive and feature-rich than the typical robo-advisor.

 - You Seek a Generous Account Opening Bonus.
-Both M1 Finance and Betterment hold out impressive account opening bonus opportunities to new account holders who can swing the funding requirements.
+Both M1 Finance and Betterment offer impressive account opening bonus opportunities to new account holders who can swing the funding requirements.

 - You’d Like to Open a Tax-Advantaged Retirement Account.
 Both M1 Finance and Betterment offer tax-advantaged investment accounts (IRAs) for retirement-minded investors.